aseigneurin/aseigneurin.github.io/_posts/2018-09-05-realtime-machine-learning-predictions-wth-kafka-and-h2o.md

         val main_flooring_type: String,
         val has_granite_counters: Boolean,
         val house_age_years: Int,
-        val sale_price: Int? = null)
+        val selling_price: Int? = null)
 ```

-The `sale_price` property is the value we will predict.
+The `selling_price` property is the value we will predict.
 We will use it when we output predictions to another Kafka topic.

 We can now read the data from the input topic into a `KStream<String, House>`: